East of Scotland General Practice

 The East of Scotland area is an excellent place to live and work.
 We in the GP Unit would say that, wouldn't we?
 After all we all live and work here - some were born here and have never moved away, some left and have come back and others have moved into the area and decided to stay.

-For more information visit the NES East region page (external link).
+For more information visit the Scotland Deanery Website (external link).

 |GP National Recruitment Office Website|